top of page

 and one of the first U.S. Senators from Illinois 1825–1835.

-On January 16, 1836, the Illinois legislature formed a new county named Kane,
+On January 16, 1836, the Illinois legislature formed a new county named Kane, in honor of the recently deceased Senator, Elias Kent Kane.

 His interment in the family cemetery on the old Kane farm, near Fort Gage, Illinois.